OWASP/www-staff/policy/employee-manual.md

 A personal leave of absence may not provide a guarantee of reinstatement to the same or similar position.

+<a name="jury-duty"></a>
+## JURY DUTY AND WITNESS LEAVE

+If you are summoned to jury duty or to appear in court as a witness, The OWASP Foundation will continue your pay in accordance with FLSA and applicable law.
+If you are summoned to jury duty, The OWASP Foundation will continue your pay for 5 days of jury service per calendar year.
+If you are required to serve more than 5 working days of jury service in a calendar year, you will be allowed additional time off without pay to complete the jury service.
+The OWASP Foundation will continue to pay for this extended period of service in accordance with FLSA and applicable law.
+You must notify your supervisor as soon as it is known your jury duty will be extended.

+To qualify for either jury or witness duty leave, you must submit a copy of the summons to your supervisor as soon as it is received.
+In addition, you must also submit to your supervisor a related proof of service when the period of jury or witness duty is completed.
+No adverse employment action will be taken against employees due to their service as either a juror or witness in state or federal courts.

+<a name="military"></a>
+## MILITARY LEAVE OF ABSENCE

+A leave of absence without pay for military or reserve duty or National Guard training will be granted to employees.
+The employee should submit copies of military orders to his or her supervisor as soon as possible.
+The employee may use any accrued but unused vacation time or paid time off.
+Exempt employees who perform any work in a week in which they also have military duty will be paid their full salary minus an offset for the military pay for the week.
+Eligibility for reinstatement following a military leave of absence will be determined in accordance with applicable federal and state laws.

+<a name="Operations"></a>
 # OPERATIONS

+<a name="working-remotely"></a>
 ## WORKING REMOTELY

 The OWASP Foundation has a remote workforce.
 Your work schedule will be agreed upon by you and your supervisor in advance and should follow a normal set schedule convenient for your work function.
 Employees must be accessible by phone, e-mail or other means during the agreed-upon work schedule.
 Any changes to your schedule must be reviewed and approved by your supervisor.